o-t-w/blog/src/content/blog/how-to-gif-2025.md

 > “They have fallen out of fashion as a content form, with younger users in particular describing gifs as ‘for boomers’ and ‘cringe’.”

 While the term "gif" is often associated with pixelated graphics, 90's pop-culture references and horrifically dated art-styles, the use-cases for looping silent video are broader than chat reactions.
 I worked on a web app that imported an entire JavaScript library to animate a loading spinner.
-While a lot can be achieved with SVG, CSS and JavaScript animations, with modern codecs offering increasingly tiny file-sizes, its possible were under-utilising modern "gifs" in UI design.
+While a lot can be achieved with SVG, CSS and JavaScript animations, with modern codecs offering increasingly tiny file sizes, its possible were under-utilising modern "gifs" in UI design.

 ## Conclusion

-I concluded my CSS Tricks article: “I wish there was a TL;DR for this article.
-For now, at least, there’s no clear winner…” If the video includes transparency/alpha, that's still true.

 While AVIF should be an obvious choice, frame rate performance issues and browser bugs currently make it difficult to fully recommend.
 AV1 sadly requires the extra effort of exporting the video in two different formats so that a fallback can be provided for older Apple devices.